Conditional GLMMs for reaction times in choice tasks: Model approach

-\textit{Remark.} Since we are solely considering individual-level random effects and maintaining consistent fixed effects across all trials $j$, Equations \eqref{eq:mean} and \eqref{eq:var} effectively become independent of $j$.
-However, this can be extended by incorporating random effects within individuals, as discussed in Section \ref{sec:discussion}.
+\textit{Remark.} Since only individual-level random effects are considered and the fixed effects remain constant across all trials $j$, Equations \eqref{eq:mean} and \eqref{eq:var} become independent of $j$.
+This framework can, however, be extended to include random effects within individuals, as discussed in Section \ref{sec:discussion}.

-To demonstrate this concept in a simplified scenario, we simulate independent and identically distributed (IID) responses, denoted as $\{Y_u\}_u$, where $E(Y_u)=\mu$ and $V(Y_u)=\mu^3$.
-This implies that the responses follow an IG distribution, as obtained by setting $\lambda=3$ and $\phi=1$ in Equation \eqref{mean-var}$, V(Y_{u})=\phi E(Y_{u})^{\lambda}$.
-We generate four datasets, each containing 1000 observations, with $\mu=2$, $\mu=1.5$, $\mu=1$ and $\mu=0.5$, respectively.
+To illustrate this concept in a simplified setting, we simulate independent and identically distributed (IID) inverse Gaussian (IG) responses, denoted as ${Y_u}_u$, with mean parameter $\mu$ and shape parameter fixed at $1$.
+Hence, $E(Y_u)=\mu$ and $V(Y_u)=\mu^3$.
+In this context, the mean--variance relationship in \eqref{eq:mean-var}, here given by $V(Y_u)=\phi E(Y_u)^{\lambda}$, can be expressed by setting $\lambda=3$ and $\phi=1$.
+We generate four datasets, each consisting of 1000 observations, with $\mu=2$, $\mu=1.5$, $\mu=1$, and $\mu=0.5$, respectively.
 For each dataset, we estimate the corresponding values of $\mu$ and $\phi$.
-Subsequently, we simulate the respective RTs based on Equations \eqref{eq:dif}-\eqref{stopping} using the following scheme: \begin{enumerate} \item Fix $X_0=\sqrt{1/\hat{\phi}}$ and $\delta=0.01$.
+We then simulate the respective response times based on Equations \eqref{eq:dif}-\eqref{stopping} using the following scheme: